5 ECTS credits.

 After completing the course, student

 Introduction.
 Bayesian decision theory.
-Discriminant functions.
 Parametric and non-parametric classification.
 Feature extraction.
-Classifier design.
+Classifier design and optimization.
 Example classifiers.
 Statistical regression methods.

 |Mode of delivery